wazuh/wazuh-documentation/source/getting-started/components/kibana.rst

 Monitoring deployed agents
 --------------------------

-From the web interface you manage your agents, their configuration, and data inventory.
+From the web interface, you manage the agents, their configuration, and data inventory.
 Inspecting the status, statistics, and health of any agent deployed to your system is streamlined with filters for fine-tuning and quick access to data.
 You can also create deployment commands to install and configure new Wazuh agents.

 Additionally, agent groups and centralized configuration can be managed and edited through the interface as well.